SD-WAN connectivity architecture with Azure Virtual WAN

 Direct Interconnect model

-The SD-WAN CPE continues to be the place where traffic optimization as well as path selection is implemented and enforced.
+The SD-WAN CPE continues to be the place where traffic optimization and path selection is implemented and enforced.

 In this model, some vendor proprietary traffic optimization based on real-time traffic characteristics may not be supported because the connectivity to Virtual WAN is over IPsec and the IPsec VPN is terminated on the Virtual WAN VPN gateway.
 For example, dynamic path selection at the branch CPE is feasible due to the branch device exchanging various network packet information with another SD-WAN node, hence identifying the best link to use for various prioritized traffic dynamically at the branch.
 This feature may be useful in areas where last mile optimization (branch to the closest Microsoft POP) is required.